 This is the first step in any design, defining where your current network is and then making recommendations to support your specific needs and/or requirements.
 This can involve a multitude of tests such as networks assessments, security assessments, and application performance testing.

 Now it comes time to actually meet those requirements defined through the previous analysis and benchmarking.

 *Remember: The application (what you’re trying to do) drives the infrastructure (your wireless LAN design).
-You can learn more from a recent article here.

-It’s common at this point to perform a predictive site survey or when possible an on-site wireless site survey.
+It’s common at this point to perform a predictive site survey or when needed an on-site wireless site survey.
 Either one is necessary to determine specific RF characteristics and to establish the exact scope of the environment.